New York Biltmore Hotel: Office use

 Bank of America had started moving into the 2nd through 14th floors of the structure by late 1983, and the former Biltmore reopened on May 15, 1984, as Bank of America Plaza.
 Initially, Bank of America only occupied half of the 28-story building.
 Other tenants included telephone company NYNEX on the 20th and 21st floors; real-estate services firm Landauer Associates on the 18th floor; and the Union Bank of Bavaria and Westpac on one floor each.
 When Bank of America Plaza opened, several other large banks were relocating to Madison Avenue.
 Paul Goldberger criticized the new design, saying, "Now the East Coast headquarters of the Bank of America, this is a bloated, heavy form of glass and polished granite, unrelieved by any of the gracious ornament that made the old Biltmore so beloved a presence."
-The structure also became known by its address, 335 Madison Avenue.
 Further tenants moved into the building in the 1990s, such as the American Management Association and the New York Life Insurance Company.

-By the 2010s, the building's tenants included several technology companies, such as Addepar and Facebook Inc..
-During that decade, city government officials sought to change zoning regulations around Grand Central Terminal as part of the Midtown East rezoning plan.
+Bank of America relocated to 1 Bryant Park in 2010 and the structure became known by its address, 335 Madison Avenue.
+By the 2010s, the building's tenants included several technology companies, such as Addepar and Facebook Inc. During that decade, city government officials sought to change zoning regulations around Grand Central Terminal as part of the Midtown East rezoning plan.
 After the Midtown East rezoning was announced, Paul Milstein's son Howard Milstein indicated in 2015 that he wanted to construct a larger office tower with a luxury hotel on the site.
-Milstein subsequently decided to renovate the existing building and add an atrium lobby for $150 million to designs by SHoP Architects.
-In addition, 335 Madison Avenue was rebranded as the Company Building, and its space was advertised to technology startups.
+Milstein subsequently decided to renovate the existing building and add an atrium lobby for US$150 million to designs by SHoP Architects.
+In addition, 335 Madison Avenue was rebranded as The Company Building, and its space was advertised to technology startups.

 The renovation was largely completed by the end of 2019.
+The building was again renamed in late 2022, becoming 22 Vanderbilt.
+As of 2024, the building's major tenants included Bain & Co.